I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 Professional, legal and financial costs

 Legal and other professional fees can count as allowable business expenses.
-You can claim costs for:
+You can deduct costs for:

 - accounting software fees (like untied) – see our tax tea break video below